ryanmahan/ryanmahan.github.io/content/blog/apiUx.md

 Discoverability is another principle that effects how easy it is for users to learn your interface.
 A `discoverable` interface is one that exposes what's possible to the user easily.
 This is separate from documentation, the goal is for the user to learn without outside help.
 This doesn't replace documentation either, having a knowledge base that supplements discoverability is another good principle to follow.

-GraphQL, a query language I am admittedly not familiar with, has it's [introspection](https://graphql.org/learn/introspection/) capability.
-OpenAPI standards are a great way to replicate a similar discoverability as well.
+GraphQL's playground has it's schema and docs enabled by the API and query language.
+OpenAPI standards are a great way to communicate API endpoints as well.
 If we have those definitions already for documentation, why not include them under some routes for API users?
 Imagine you have a route on an api and you don't know what it returns.
-If the API was discoverable you could, wihtout opening another Chrome tab, just hit `OPTIONS /api/v1/pets`.
+If the API was discoverable you could, without opening another Chrome tab, just hit `OPTIONS /api/v1/pets`.

 ```json
 {